seven1m/sooner.io/README.md

 Where `IP_OF_MAIN_WORKER` should be the first's IP address.

-You can name your additional worker in order to target it with different workflows.
+You can name your additional worker in order to target it with different jobs.

 ## Web UI